 Artwork by Sandra Reagan

 At this point we print a proof on the media that the artist has chosen – we have a wide variety of media to choose from and all of it is premium museum quality – we offer canvas, smooth fine art papers, textured fine art papers, eco-friendly fine art papers, photo papers in glossy, luster, matte and metallic we also have satin fabric and phototec.
 We let the artist know a proof is ready for them to see.
 Most of the time the artist approves the proof on the first round but sometimes we need to tweak the color to get a better match.
-We do this with the artist in the studio and will proof until the artist has approved the color.
+We do this with the artist in the best production studios located in LA and will proof until the artist has approved the color.
 We use an Epson 9900 for our giclee printing – we use only Epson inks, never after market inks.
 Our printer looks like this:

 John DiNapoli – The aRT of Dino – watching one of his prints come out of our printer